stackrox/stackrox/scanner/decisions/0012-reindexing.md

 In case the seven to thirty days interval is too long, we may consider adding some way to force a re-indexing via `roxctl`.
-The details for such is out of scope for this document, but it is worth mentioning, as it may prove to be useful sometime in the future. # TODO CREATE TICKET FOR THIS
+The details for such is out of scope for this document, but it is worth mentioning, as it may prove to be useful sometime in the future (ROX-26406).

 ## Consequences